Email

 How much time do I have to prepare for the exam?
 Is there a penalty if I’m not ready to take the exam by the deadline?

-Because the exam tests professional pet sitters on a general body of knowledge obtained through their educational and professional experiences in the pet-sitting industry (and not a coursework/program), you are able to request the exam immediately upon submitting your exam fee, if desired.
-However, candidates have up to six months to request the exam after submitting the exam fee.
-Some pet sitters use this time to refresh their knowledge (a study guide and recommended resources are available), then they go on to select a proctor and test time.
+Some pet sitters use this time to refresh their knowledge (a downloadable study guide with a list of recommended resources is provided to all candidates), then they go on to select a proctor and test time.
 The exam may be requested at any time during the six-month period.
-If, however, the request is made after the deadline has passed, the student must reapply and pay a $79 (USD) penalty fee.
+If, however, the request is made after the deadline has passed, the student must reapply and pay a $85 (USD) penalty fee.
 This penalty fee can only be taken advantage of once and only if the request is made within 30 days of the original six-month deadline.

 How will the exam be administered?
 How many questions are there?